 10:00 – Brunch & a Tour of Kolmanskop Ghost Town

-Before you even get into the town of Luderitz, lies Kolmanskop ghost town.
-A truly magical town.
-I can guarantee you that there is nothing like Kolmanskop anywhere else on earth.
+Before you get into the heart of Luderitz, the eerie ghost town of Kolmanskop lies to the south.
+A truly magical town; I can guarantee you that there is nothing like Kolmanskop anywhere else on earth.
 You know all those famous pictures of sand-filled rooms half a meter from the ceiling?
 Yip.
 Kolmanskop.
 Explore the town hall, bowling alley, mayor’s house and town houses.
 Have lunch in the cafe or shop for diamonds in the waiting room.
 It’s all at Kolmanskop Ghost Town.

 14:00 – Town Tour